Black Lantern Corps: Powers and abilities

 Nekron uses the Anti-Monitor as a physical power source within the Black Power Battery.
-It is alluded to in several comics and "Origins and Omens" backstories that it is the Anti-Monitor's desire for the end of humanity that made him the primary candidate to become the Battery's power supply following his betrayal and subsequent murder at the hands of Superboy-Prime during the Sinestro Corps War.
-In a climactic battle with all the collective Lantern Corps, the Anti-Monitor is nearly freed from the Power Battery and revealed to have only succumbed partially to Nekron's influence (manifested by the visual Black Hand symbol seen on every Black Lantern only being half completed), demanding that he be freed so that he could exact revenge on Nekron for his imprisonment.
-As part of the final 'coup de grace' against the Black Lantern Corps, the Entity also commands "Anti-Monitor of Qward - Live", which frees him from the Black Power Battery - destroying it in the process.
+It is implied that the Anti-Monitor's desire for the end of humanity made him the primary candidate to become the Battery's power supply following his betrayal and subsequent murder at the hands of Superboy-Prime during the Sinestro Corps War.
+In a climactic battle with the Lantern Corps, the Anti-Monitor is nearly freed from the Power Battery and revealed to have only succumbed partially to Nekron's influence, demanding that he be freed so that he could exact revenge on Nekron for his imprisonment.
+As part of the final 'coup de grace' against the Black Lantern Corps, the Entity frees the Anti-Monitor from the Black Power Battery, destroying it in the process.
 It was the Anti-Monitor's physical corpse, coupled with Black Hand's presence as the entity of Death, that served as the full source of the Black Lantern Corps' power.

-Black Lanterns are able to read the emotions as colored auras that correlate to the Emotional Spectrum.
+Black Lanterns are able to read the emotions as colored auras that correlate to the emotional spectrum.
 Multiple emotions read as a multi-colored aura, while unreadable emotions come out as white.
-Furthermore, demonic and underworld dwellers (such as Etrigan the Demon) are read with a black aura, apparently as unreadable as the white one due to their dead nature.
+Furthermore, demonic and underworld dwellers (such as Etrigan the Demon) are read with a black aura, apparently unreadable due to their undead nature.
 A state of profound suspended animation is enough to fool a Black Lantern by making the target of suspended animation invisible to the senses of the Black Lantern.
 Emotionless hearts such as the Scarecrow's render their bearers equally invisible to the Black Lanterns.
 When facing beings with warped mental states, or otherwise addled minds (such as Bizarro), the correlation between the emotion detected and the actual color that the Black Lanterns see is inverted.
 In addition to the abilities granted to them by the rings, Black Lanterns retain any skills and superpowers they may have had in life.